sjstretton/screwed/02-ProgressAndProblems.md

 # PLAN OF THE BOOK

-The Prelude asks what we would do faced a perfect storm, right now in the present day.
+The Prelude asks what we would do if we faced a perfect storm, right now in the present day.

-Chapter 1 took us on a tour of the revolutions of history: economics, politics and technology. to bring us to the challenges of the present day's challenges in the context of the past.
+Chapter 1 took us on a tour of the revolutions of history: economic, political and technological, to bring us to the challenges of the present day's challenges in the context of the past.

-Chapter 2, which you have just read, gives an overview of the arguments of the rest of  the book as they apply to our future.
+Chapter 2 (which you have just read) gives an overview of the arguments of the rest of the book as they apply to our future.

 Chapter 3 takes the reader on a tour of desert islands to illustrate simple ideas of economics in this book.

 Chapter 4 builds a conceptual model of collective action, vital for the biggest problems facing us.

-Chapter 5 considers tax in principle. *Beneficial, fair,* and *practical* are three general categories which provide us with a framework for assessing any tax or system of taxation.
+Chapter 5 considers tax in principle.
+'Beneficial', 'fair' and 'practical' are three general categories which provide us with a framework for assessing any tax or system of taxation.

 Chapter 6 considers tax in practice.
 We look in detail at tax avoidance.

-Chapter 7 with Inequality, which is driven not only by differences in merit but also by tax evasion and avoidance, and by unfair processes of asset price appreciation.
+Chapter 7 considers Inequality of income and wealth which is driven, we argue, not only by differences in merit but also by tax evasion and avoidance, and by unfair processes of asset price appreciation.

-Chapters 8 deals with Welfare and Work.
+Chapters 8 deals with welfare and work.

 Chapter 9 looks at land and housing is increasingly unaffordable in many cities.